 2. Block the gap with a tissue

-Another solution that we found worked fairly well was to place a tissue between the mask and your nose.
+Another solution for foggy glasses that we found worked fairly well was to place a tissue between the mask and your nose.
 This way, hot air can’t escape upwards as easily, so it’s less likely to fog up your lenses.
 It’s also slightly more comfortable than tape but may not last as long.